nstefan/yastwai/README.md

 ## Configuration

-YASTwAI uses a comprehensive JSON configuration file with these settings:
+YASTwAI uses a JSON configuration file with these settings:

 ```json
 {